junaidiiith/mcp4cm/docs/NAME_TYPE_CLASSIFICATION.md

 - How many names are missing?
 - How many names are semantic?
-- Which element types contain many missing, placeholder, or type-like names?
+- Which element types contain many missing or placeholder names?
 - Which models are at risk because they have weak naming?

 ### Vocabulary Tab